Why we check ID

 How we do it

 The usual way of undertaking ID is to take a copy of your passport or driving licence when I meet you.
 I may also need to confirm your home address electronically.
-If you have a trust or company I need to identify the trustees and ultimate beneficial owners.
+If you have a trust or company we need to identify the trustees and ultimate beneficial owners.
 It is important that I fully understand your assets, business structures and transactions, under the anti-money laundering regulations.

 Updating the information